Bryan De La Cruz Player Props: Marlins vs. Orioles

-On Saturday, Bryan De La Cruz (.263 batting average in his past 10 games, with two doubles, a home run, three walks and seven RBI) and the Miami Marlins face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:05 PM ET.
+After going 0-for-4 with an RBI in his most recent game, Bryan De La Cruz and the Miami Marlins face the Baltimore Orioles (who will hand the ball to Kyle Bradish) at 1:35 PM ET on Sunday.

-In his last appearance, he went 1-for-4 with an RBI against the Orioles.
+He had a hitless showing in his previous game (0-for-4 with an RBI) against the Orioles.

 Bryan De La Cruz Game Info & Props vs. the Orioles